github/docs/content/graphql/guides/introduction-to-graphql.md

   {% note %}

   **Note**: The introspection query is probably the only `GET` request you'll run in GraphQL.
 If you're passing a body, the GraphQL request method is `POST`, whether it's a query or a mutation.

   {% endnote %}

-  {% note %}

-  **Note**: You may get a `"message": "Bad credentials"` or `401 Unauthorized` response - if so please follow the steps in "[Creating a personal access token](/github/authenticating-to-github/creating-a-personal-access-token)" to create a token.

-  {% endnote %}